cormacmccarth/Cosmepedia/README.md

 * face.css - accessed by face.html
 * body.css - accessed by body.html
 * contact.css - accessed by contact.html

+### Testing User Stories from User Experience (UX) Section

+-   #### First Time Visitor Goals

+    1. As a First Time Visitor, I want to easily understand what the website is offering.

+        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+Underneath there is a Hero            Image and a text section with a prompt to find out more.
+        2. The user is encouraged to press the 'transform my skin' button which will transform the hero image from grey to full color.
+        3. The user will then be presented with three options to navigate to skin, body or hair care.

+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

+        1. The site has been designed to be fluid and never to entrap the user.
+At the top of each page there is a clean navigation bar with each link clearly marked.
+        2. On each page the user can easily navigate to the homepage or another section of the website.

+-   #### Returning Visitor Goals

+    1. As a Returning Visitor, I want to be able to easily find products that I like.

+        1. Product types are clearly displayed in the navigation.

+    2. As a Returning Visitor, I want to subscribe to the newsletter and contact the site owner.

+        1. The footer on every page contains a newsletter subscription area.
+        2. There is also a dedicated contact page where the user can submit their contact details and a message.

+-   #### Frequent User Goals

+    1. As a Frequent User, I want to make repeat purchases.

+        1. The user can easily navigate to the product area of their choice and proceed to make a purchase.

+    2. As a Frequent User,  I want to check to see if there are any new products that I might like.

+        1. The user would be familiar with the website layout and content; it should be easy for the user to find newly added products on each page.

 ## Procedure